-Product managers wear many hats, handling anything that comes up during a product’s life cycle.
-Primarily, you ensure that a company’s products fall elegantly in line with its goals, mission statements, and strategies.
+Product managers wear many hats, handling what arises during a product’s life cycle.
+Primarily, you ensure a company’s products fall in line with its goals, mission statements, and strategies.

-Strong management skills like effective communication, task organization, and collaboration will come into play as you navigate your role.
-Analytics, quality assurance, and leadership abilities are also core to a good product manager’s skill set.
-After all, you bridge the gaps between many departments and specialists to handle every aspect of production with finesse.
+Strong management skills like effective communication, task organization, and collaboration come into play.
+Analytics, quality assurance, and leadership are also core to a good product manager’s skill set.
+After all, you bridge the gaps between departments and specialists to handle every aspect of production with finesse.

-You'll have to communicate your value to potential employers, and that doesn’t just mean building a jaw-dropping product manager resume—you'll have to wow recruiters with your cover letter as well.
-We know: hardly anyone looks forward to writing cover letters, but we’ll help simplify the process for you with these three examples and handy tips for reference!
+Now, it’s time to communicate your value to recruiters, and that doesn’t just mean building a jaw-dropping product manager resume.
+You’re not exactly pumped to write a cover letter for a product manager, but we’ll simplify the process with these three examples and writing tips.

 Why this cover letter works